UBCC3/dft-mixing-plugin/README.md

 3. Multi Dispersion Data (coefficients for multidispersion)

 See example usages/format JSON files [here](../example_usage).
 The JSON files contain the structure that the database expects from the data.
+Note that you may need to change some paths in the yaml configuration files to match the files.

 Populating the database is in `compile_database`, database is stored in `database`, and a query example is in `query_database`

+To run the example, run `python3 init_db.py` from within `compile_database`  for populating the database (this should put the database in the `database` folder.
+Then to run a query example, run `psi4 input.dat` in the `query_database` folder.

 ### Querying from the Database